-Classification accuracy was determined through post-analysis field verification conducted between 14 November 2019 and 3 January 2020.
-We divided the study area into 500 m x 500 m grid cells, equalling a total of 486 cells, and randomly selected 30 for field verification, with 8 occurring in the lower estuary classified dataset and 22 in the upper estuary.
-The disparity of grid cells between datasets reflects marsh habitat being less abundant in the upper estuary (some grid cells contained no marsh), so more grid cells had to be sampled to verify a comparable amount between datasets.
-Field verification included visiting all 30 grid cells, and mapping all non-native cattails.
-As a hybrid, T. x glauca possesses intermediate traits that may confound its field identification, particularly with T. angustifolia. a combination ofC macroscopic traits can also be accurate (Tompkins & Taylor 1983; Smith 1986; Kirk et al. 2011), however the usefulness of this approach (Geddes et al. 2021).
-Acknowledging these challenges, we created a multi-access key osixf macroscopic traits based on previous morphological studies and manuals (Tompkins & Taylor 1983; Smith 1986, 2000; Kuehn & White 1999; Snow et al. 2010; Kirk et al. 2011; see Supplementary Materials for key).
-We then evaluated the accuracy of this key by testing it on several plants occurring in discrete patches of each presumed taxa those of the somewhat in July 2019.
-These identifications were then compared to pollen collected from the same plants, and the key was accurate in all instances.

-The classification accuracy assessment focused on two simplified classes: (1) non-native cattail and (2) other. imagery , 2comprised of 100 non-native cattail points and 100 other points.
-AA total of 200 random-stratified assessment points were generated within the grid cells of each dataset (100 per class), and at each point the classified value was compared to field-verified data using a confusion matrix (Congalton 1991).
-Confusion matrix outputs included the overall accuracy (fraction of correct values assigned to a class), commission errors (fraction of incorrect values assigned to a class), omission errors (fraction of values that were incorrectly assigned to a different class) and Kappa Coefficient, a statistic used in classifications to compare observed accuracy with expected accuracy, thereby accounting for random chance (Cohen 1960).
+Classification accuracy was determined through field verification conducted between 14 November 2019 and 3 January 2020.
+We divided the study area into 500 m × 500 m grid cells, equalling a total of 486 cells, and randomly selected 30 for field verification, with 8 occurring in the lower estuary classified dataset and 22 in the upper estuary.
+The disparity of grid cells between datasets reflects marsh habitat being less abundant in the upper estuary, so more grid cells had to be sampled to verify a comparable amount between datasets.
+Field verification included visiting all 30 grid cells, and mapping all non-native cattails observed.
+As a hybrid, T. × glauca possesses intermediate traits that may confound its field identification.
+Certain macroscopic traits have been used by past investigators (Tompkins & Taylor 1983; Smith 1986; Kirk et al. 2011), however the usefulness of this approach has been questioned, particularly where advanced generation hybrids are abundant (Geddes et al. 2021).
+Acknowledging these challenges, we created a multi-access key of six macroscopic traits based on previous morphological studies and manuals (Tompkins & Taylor 1983; Smith 1986, 2000; Kuehn & White 1999; Snow et al. 2010; Kirk et al. 2011; see Supplementary Materials for key).
+We then evaluated the accuracy of this key by applying it to 15 plants occurring in discrete patches, 5 per presumed taxa, at 3 locations in the estuary.
+Leaf tissue was collected from the same plants for later molecular analysis.
+We found the results of our field identifications were identical to those of the molecular analysis, demonstrating the key was somewhat reliable at differentiating the three Typha taxa (D. Stewart, G. Buckholtz & Q. Cronk, unpublished data).
+The classification accuracy assessment included two simplified classes: (1) non-native cattail and (2) other.
+For each imagery dataset, 200 random-stratified assessment points were generated, comprised of 100 non-native cattail points and 100 other points.
+At each point the classified value was compared to field-verified data using a confusion matrix (Congalton 1991).
+Confusion matrix outputs included the overall accuracy, commission errors, omission errors, and Kappa Coefficient, a statistic used in classifications to compare observed accuracy with expected accuracy, thereby accounting for random chance (Cohen 1960).

 Species Distribution Model